denishco/Relay-For-Life-Assignment/README.md

 During this fund raiser students raise money for the cause and preform different activities at school and usually have a school sleepover.

 This program creates a database for participants and stores the donations that they recieve for their team.
-The program is funciton based uses structures to store participant and donation values.
+The program is funciton based and uses structures to store participant and donation values.